 Founded during Washington University in St. Louis’ Sesquicentennial year, the Gerry and Bob Virgil Ethic of Service Award is an annual award recognizing a select group of WashU community members who exemplify a character of service and engagement with the St. Louis region.

-Announcements of 2020 honorees will be made in the spring, and honorees will be recognized at an awards ceremony, followed by a private dinner, in mid-April.
+Announcements of 2020 honorees will be made in the spring.

 Any member of the WashU community, past or current, who resides in and serves the St. Louis community is eligible to receive the award.
 This includes students, faculty, staff, alumni, retirees, and volunteers* of the university.